Enabling Positive Change Through Choice Architecture

 Overview

-After reading the book Nudge: Improving Decisions About Health, Wealth, and Happiness, we saw value nudge2in summarizing the book’s tenets for our clients, partners, and friends.
+After reading the book Nudge: Improving Decisions About Health, Wealth, and Happiness, we saw value in summarizing the book’s tenets for our clients, partners, and friends.
 The main premise, choice architecture, employs tactics to guide behavior to predictable outcomes.
 Choice architecture is a framework that does not seek to block off or force choices, but rather to influence them, or “nudge” people in particular directions.

 The authors write that choice architecture does not forbid options, but it provides an intervention that will alter people’s behavior in a predictable way, or a nudge.
 A nudge is any factor that significantly alters people’s behavior, even though it might be perceived as subtle or even irrelevant.